DanielMikheev/P2P_Count/README.md

-# P2P Crypto Trade Calculator
+# P2P Count

 ## 📱 Overview

-P2P Crypto Trade Calculator is an iOS application designed to help traders efficiently calculate and analyze cryptocurrency transactions on peer-to-peer markets.
+P2P Count is an iOS application designed to help traders efficiently calculate and analyze cryptocurrency transactions on peer-to-peer markets.
 The app provides real-time profit/loss estimations, spread calculations, and trade history tracking to maximize your trading efficiency.

 ## ✨ Key Features